AstarNetwork/astar-docs/docs/builder-guides/Use Astar Features/How to Get Started in AstarBase.md

     ];
 ```

-### Step5:
+### Step 5:

-Finally, we add a corresponding contract address available [here](https://github.com/AstarNetwork/astarbase/blob/main/contract/deployment-info.md).
+Finally, we add an example contract address available from [here](https://github.com/AstarNetwork/astarbase/blob/main/contract/deployment-info.md).
 In this example, we use the Shibuya version but you can use Astar version as well as Shiden version.

 ```jsx
 const address = "0xF183f51D3E8dfb2513c15B046F848D4a68bd3F5D";
 ```

-### Step6:
+### Step 6:

-For the step, we would combine what we wrote in the previous steps.
+We will combine all what we wrote in the previous steps.
 For #EVM_ADDRESS, you can replace it with your specified address in EVM format.

 ```jsx
 const smartContract = new web3.eth.Contract(abi, address);